Annyeong, chingu!

 If you want to increase your odds of getting a Korean visa approval, here are some things you need to remember:

-• Make sure your show money can cover the estimated daily cost of living in Korea.
+- Make sure your bank balance shows you can cover the estimated daily cost of living in Korea.

 Final Thoughts